MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/plugins/managing.md

 ## External

-If you are building on Github Pages, then in addition to a _Gemfile_ you must add plugins to your `_config.yml` file as such:
+If you are building on GitHub Pages, then in addition to a _Gemfile_ you must add plugins to your `_config.yml` file as such:

 ```yml
 plugins: